RJWoodhead/FRC3DP/BeltInTube/BeltInTube.md

 # Optional Constant Force Springs

-Some applications may benefit from adding constant force springs to offset some or all of the weight of the stages and roughly balance the amount of force needed to raise and lower the elevator; since this will increase the maximum deployment speed this is often a win in FRC applications worth the additional complexity.
+Some applications may benefit from adding constant force springs to offset some or all of the weight of the stages and roughly balance the amount of force needed to raise and lower the elevator; since this will increase the maximum deployment speed this can be a win in FRC applications worth the additional complexity, but given the power of current FRC motors, I would recommend using them only if testing determines the cost-benefit tradeoff is worth it.

 WARNING: always wear sturdy workgloves when handling constant force springs -- those edges can you give the Mother of All Papercuts.